What are electrolytes?

 Food sources of magnesium- green vegetables (such as spinach, beans, okra, broccoli, and peas), pumpkin seeds, sunflower seeds, flax, almonds, raw cacao, dill, basil, chives and whole, unrefined grains.

-Supplementing with magnesium– In a study that compared the various forms of magnesium supplements, results suggested lower bio-availability of magnesium oxide, with significantly higher and equal absorption and bio-availability of magnesium chloride, magnesium citrate, magnesium malate, and magnesium lactate.
-Your body will also absorb magnesium by taking Epsom salt soaking baths.
+Supplementing with magnesium– In a study that compared the various forms of magnesium supplements, results suggested that significantly higher bio-availability can be obtained with with magnesium orotate.
+Your body will also absorb magnesium through the skin with Magnesium Oil.

 A natural drink to replace electrolytes